-The number of games you can play using the Green Box is growing, and it might be difficult to know where to start.
-In this post you’ll find a suggestion of 5 family games, 5 strategy games and 5 traditional games that we recommend you try.
-What are your favourites?
+The number of games you can play using the Green Box is continuously growing, and it might be difficult to know where to start.
+This post includes all the games included in the official rulebook that comes with the Second to None Edition (2017) of the Green Box of Games.

 5 Family games